 We checked out Due West and added it to our Bar Hit List.

 In case you’ve ever dreamt of eating tortillas that were freshly made in the Empire State Building, the wait is finally over.
 The fifth Tacombi location is open in yes, the Empire State Building.

 Soogil is a new Korean restaurant in the East Village from a chef that used to work at Daniel.
 This place feels like it has potential to be a date spot, but they’re still waiting for a liquor license, so for now you’ll have to stick with the French-influenced Korean food on the menu.

-We checked out Soogil and put it on our Hit List.
+We checked out Soogil and wrote a review.

 Yaso Tangbao’s original Brooklyn Heights spot is a great fast-casual lunch option for soup dumplings and Shanghai street foods.
 Now they’re opening another location at 42nd and 2nd in Midtown East for all of the people who work near the UN Headquarters and need some good news.

 One of the former chefs from Miss Lily’s is now at a new Caribbean restaurant in Prospect-Lefferts Gardens.
 This place looks a little more grown-up than Miss Lily’s, which might make it worth trying for a group dinner.

 This is a new vegan restaurant in Flatiron that’s only open for dinner and serves Mediterranean food like garbanzo falafel and spiced squash.
 They have a full bar where you might interact with a self-identifying vegan Mixologist.

 St Tropez is a new French wine bar in Greenwich Village with an affordable menu of things like branzino or truffle mac and cheese (nothing is over $17).
 It has a decent amount of seating and a big communal table in the middle for big parties or drinking with strangers.

 We checked out St Tropez and wrote a review.